Mauznemo/SmartifyOS/README.md

 ## Installation (Editor)

-You can also follow [this guide](https://smartify-os.com/setup) it will guide you through every step.

 ### For contribution:

 If you want to contribute to this project by for example fixing a bug or adding a feature install it like this: